radiantlogic-v8/documentation-ia-product/documentation/downloads/08-release-notes-descartes-r5.md

 ### Bug fixes

-- **COL-1722** The incoming request contains too many parameters error during purge
+- **COL-1722** Fixed an issue where purge requests failed with a “too many parameters” error.
-- **BWIPUAR-2765** Performance issue on IAS review pages due to missing timeslot filter in aggregated rights
+- **BWIPUAR-2765** Fixed a performance issue on IAS review pages by improving the missing timeslot filter to aggregated rights.

 ## Version Descartes R5 SP8